ishkawa/DIKit/README.md

 make install
 ```

 Then, integrate DIKit.framework to your project.
-There are some options to install DIKit.framework.
+There are two ways to install DIKit.framework.

 - **Manual**: Clone this repository and add `DIKit.xcodeproj` to your project.
 - **Carthage**: Add the line `github "ishkawa/DIKIt"` to your Cartfile and run `carthage update`.

-Optionally, insert this shell script running `dikitgen` to an early part of the build phases.
+Optionally, insert the following shell script running `dikitgen` at an early stage of your build phases.

 ```shell
 if which dikitgen >/dev/null; then